 - FINC6022 Behavioural Finance

-For details of ECON units of study, please refer to the University's Online Unit of study handbook.
+For details of these units of study, please refer to the University of Sydney Online Unit of study handbook.